What is the…

-The history of the Fall is recorded in Gen. 2 and 3.
+The history of the Fall is recorded in Genesis 2 and 3.
 That history is to be literally interpreted.
 It records facts which underlie the whole system of revealed truth.
 It is referred to by our Lord and his apostles, not only as being true, but as furnishing the ground of all God’s subsequent dispensations and dealings with the children of men.
 The record of Adam’s temptation and fall must be taken as a true historical account, if we are to understand the Bible at all as a revelation of God’s purpose of mercy.

 The effects of this first sin upon our first parents themselves were…

-But the unbelief and disobedience of our first parents brought not only on themselves this misery and ruin, it entailed also the same sad consequences on all their descendants.
+But the unbelief and disobedience of our first parents brought not only on themselves this misery and ruin, it entailed also the same sad consequences on ALL their descendants.

 This UNIVERSAL DEPRAVITY is taught by universal experience.
 All men sin as soon as they are capable of moral actions.
 The testimony of the Scriptures to the same effect is most abundant (Romans 1; 2; 3:1-19, etc.).

 Resulting from this “corruption of our whole nature” is our absolute moral inability to change our nature or to obey the law of God.

-Commenting on John 9:3, Ryle well remarks:
+Commenting on these words, evangelical Anglican John Charles Ryle well remarked:

 “A deep and instructive principle lies in these words.
 They surely throw some light on that great question, the origin of evil.
 God has thought fit to allow evil to exist in order that he may have a platform for showing his mercy, grace, and compassion.